FinnTheHero/SongMan/README.md

 # SongMan
-Spotify playlist/track information to json blueprint converter, written in GoLang.
+Spotify playlist/track information to json, mp4, mp3 converter, written in GoLang.

 ## How it works

+**!
+FFMPEG is required for this project to work !**

 1. SongMan will take playlist or track link from spotify and make sure its a valid link.

 2. Content will be turned into blueprint and exported in `blueprints` directory with `playlist/track` name and `.json` file extension

-You can deal with blueprints however you want, download or use for research.
+3. If specified, blueprints will be used to find the corresponding video on Youtube and download it in `videos` directory with `mp4` file extension.

+4. If specified, mp3 will be extracted from mp4 videos.
+    > Comming Soon

 ## Usage
 1. **Clone the project:**